DanWahlin/Observable-Store/README.md

     ``` javascript
     componentDidMount() {
-        // Get store
+        // Create the store
+        // You can create as many store objects as you want, but they'll
-        // Note that all store instances share the same data (a single storage location)
+        // all share the same data (singleton store of data)
         let store = new CustomersStore();

         // ###### CustomersStore ########